Graduates from the Sié Fellows program have gone on to work at international organizations, world governments, and to pursue academic careers.

 Boyeon is a native of South Korea and attended college at Ewha Womans University in Seoul, where she majored in Chinese Language and Literature.
 While completing her degree, Boyeon spent a year and a half in Beijing and Suzhou, China as an exchange student.
 This experience revealed to her the stark differences that can exist between societies, and sparked her interest in international relations.
 Upon returning to Korea, she declared a second major in political science and international relations, and following graduation enrolled in the MA program at the Korbel School to further study diplomacy and conflict resolution.

 Pedro is a native of Caracas, Venezuela, but spent many of his formative years living and attending school in Muscat, Oman.
 In 2009, Pedro earned his BA from Northeastern University in Boston.
 He subsequently moved to Denver, Colo., to work for the Denver Biennial of the Americas as the assistant to the program director.
 Pedro now works at the U.S.-Mexico Foundation, a nonprofit organization dedicated to expanding opportunities for the people of Mexico through effective philanthropy and binational partnerships.
-Pedro will be focusing his studies at the Korbel School on Latin American and Western European politics.
-Upon graduation, he would like to work as a policy analyst for an organization that promotes regional cooperation in the Americas.
+Pedro focused his studies at the Korbel School on Latin American and Western European politics.
+He now works as a GMDP Senior Associate at Avaya.

 Dyah Dinanti Puspitasari

-Dyah is a MA candidate in Global Finance, Trade and Economic Integration (GFTEI) at the Korbel School of International Studies.
+Dyah graduated with an MA in Global Finance, Trade and Economic Integration (GFTEI) at the Korbel School of International Studies.
 Prior to coming to Korbel as a Fulbright Scholar and Sié Fellow, Dyah was a diplomat in the Ministry of Foreign Affairs of the Republic of Indonesia, serving in the Office of the Director-General of ASEAN Cooperation.
 Her expertise is mainly in economic cooperation and integration in Southeast Asia, as well as democracy and political development in that region.